 Character Rebuilding.
-You can rebuild your character prior to playing their first adventure as a 5th-level character-changing any of your character's statistics but their season and name.
-Non-mechanical aspects of your character such as alignment, gender, choice of deity, or personality traits can be changed between sessions regardless of level.
+You can rebuild your character prior to playing their first adventure at 5th-level-changing any of your character's statistics while abiding the current season's house rules.
+Non-mechanical aspects of your character such as alignment, gender, name, choice of deity, or personality traits can be changed between sessions regardless of level.